StephenThink/superthink/content/collections/case_studies/climavent-website.md

 greatest_hits: false
 core:
   - experience
-updated_by: 35c7384a-60a0-4933-9645-d8850117c385
+updated_by: e85953fb-52c6-4488-8c8b-c90f68b2bb10
-updated_at: 1641400243
+updated_at: 1641467006
 hero_image: work/experience/climavent-website/Climavent-Website-30-Experience-Full-Image-1360x768.5.jpg
-secondary_image: work/experience/climavent-website/Climavent-Website-30-Experience-Secondary-Image-896x597.jpg
+secondary_image: work/experience/climavent-website/Climavent-Website-30-Experience-Secondary-Image-896x597-2.jpg
 main_content:
   -
     type: set
     attrs:
       values:
         type: the_problem
+        intro: |-
+          If you're a leading manufacturing business, you probably got where you are because you know how to make incredible stuff rather than how to sell it.
+But knowing how to sell it matters, especially when you've got startups and international competition all chomping at the bit to chomp at your bit of the market.

-        intro: 'Climavent came to us to freshen up their brand and to create a responsive new website that could perform across multiple devices. '
+          That's why Climavent came to us.
+They asked us to freshen up their brand and create a bespoke responsive website that would make life easier for their customers.
+Our response?
+A revitalised creative approach that repositioned their brand.
+Rather than just focussing on what they did, we talked about why that might matter to a customer.

+          With that work done, we created a focused website with search functionality that allows users to easily find what they're looking for, whether that's a service or a product tailored for their industry.
         image: work/experience/climavent-website/Climavent-Website-30-Experience-Large-927x522.jpg
         video_choice: Image
-  -
-    type: set
-    attrs:
-      enabled: false
-      values:
-        type: gallery
+        custom_header: ' '
   -
     type: set
     attrs: